The 14 most important criteria for winning the Buy Box on Amazon and how to keep your metrics under control

 Tip: How can delayed deliveries be prevented?

-Once the package has been handed over to the shipping service provider, it is beyond your control.
-Therefore, it is extremely important to choose your shipping service provider wisely.
-Even if one or the other is a few cents cheaper, consider carefully whether you want to take the risk of delayed deliveries and the increased effort from customer inquiries.
+Once the package has been handed over to the carrier, it is outside of your control.
+Therefore, it is extremely important to choose your carrier wisely.
+Even if one or the other may be a few cents cheaper, consider carefully whether you want to take the risk of delayed deliveries and the increased effort from customer inquiries.
 Our recommendation: Pay a little more for premium service.
 You may even save more resources this way than if you choose the cheapest provider.

 9. Dissatisfaction with returns in percent